adamlu244/Lab.Practicing-Git/README.md

-This is a new repo for learning git eat shit
+This is a new repo for learning git